Fusionmedstaff

 What is travel nursing?

 A travel nursing career is for highly skilled thrill seekers who have a deep passion for patient care.
 Sound like you?
+Maybe you should become a travel nurse. 👀

 One of the biggest perks of travel nursing is that you can choose when and where you work, giving you the opportunity to steer your career in the direction you want.
 With enhanced flexibility and freedom, being a travel nurse allows you to gain valuable experience while also having the chance to explore new places, meet new people, and help those in need.
-Interested?

-Travel nurse experience requirements
+Travel nursing experience requirements

-Before you can officially hit the road as a professional travel nurse, you must first gain IRL nursing experience.
-But how much experience do you need to be a travel nurse?
 To become a travel nurse, you need at least one year of nursing experience under your belt, specifically in the nursing specialty you wish to work in.
 If you already have that, you’re halfway there.

 Why you need experience to work as a travel nurse

-You’ve already graduated from nursing school, studied for your medical boards, and passed the National Council Licensure Exam (NCLEX).
+You’ve already graduated from nursing school, studied for your medical boards, and passed the National Council Licensure Examination (NCLEX).
 Now, you might be wondering why you need at least a year of nursing experience before you can travel.
-The main reasons are to help protect your license, beef up your healthcare resume, and facilitate a successful travel nursing experience.
+The main reasons are to help protect your RN license, beef up your healthcare resume, and facilitate a successful travel nursing experience.

 How to start travel nursing with Fusion Medical Staffing